The game will consist of three groups of characters:

 Malte has worried about what will happen when he returns, all the way back.
 He has been Beyond for four years and fought in the war with the outsiders.
 This is why he didn’t want to return to his father’s town for Brudpris, he constantly feared what it would mean for the family honour.
 This also meant that he couldn’t think up a specific plan, something he didn’t dare tell the others, about returning to Mo.
 Thankfully, on their journey home they met Linus Ulfs, who convinced Malte to bring the group to his town for Brudpris.
 There is honor in hospitality and Linus is someone who could use that.

 Tommy Miller (Young character)

-Tommy is more of a follower and would probably never have left the army if it wasn’t for Elisabeth and Malte.
+Tommy is more of a follower and would probably never have left the army if it wasn’t for Elizabeth and Malte.
 Even though Malte has spoken fondly of Mo, explained what a great and peaceful place it is, something seems not quite right to Tommy.
 The customs doesn’t feel right, but it’s the best chance that he and Elizabeth have to live together, away from the war and the stress that comes with it.
-Above all, Tommy values peace and quiet, the exact opposite of what he has been living for the last years.
+Above all, Tommy values peace and quiet, the exact opposite of what he has been living for the last couple of years.
 The war has taken its toll on him and he hopes that the nightmares will lessen once they settled down in Mo.

 Sandra Hawks(Young character)

-She would rather run to Mo and live there, than to be forced to kill at the front.
+Still, she would rather run to Mo and live there, than to be forced to kill at the front.
 Her choices are down to kill or Mo.